status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

     1. Write down and [secure](#secure-your-recovery-phrase) your recovery phrase.
 Don't take a screenshot.
     1. Click **Confirm recovery phrase**.
     1. The Status app asks you to type two randomly chosen words from your recovery phrase.
 Type the words and then, click **Continue**.
-    1. Check the **I acknowledge that Status will not be able to show me my seed phrase again** box and click **Complete and delete my recovery phrase**.
+    1. Check the **I acknowledge that Status will not be able to show me my recovery phrase again** box and click **Complete and delete my recovery phrase**.

 ## Secure your recovery phrase